Special Emergency Leave Plan

 This plan is a part of the efforts to further protect the health and well-being of WVU’s campus community in response to coronavirus COVID-19.
 The plan is meant to address concerns some faculty and staff may have about their leave and encourage them to stay home if they are sick.
 This plan also is designed to help minimize any potential financial hardships faculty and staff may face as a result of COVID-19.
 The leave provided in this Plan may run concurrently with leave provided in the Family Medical Leave Act (“FMLA”).

 The plan applies to West Virginia University, West Virginia University Institute of Technology, and West Virginia University Potomac State College (collectively the “University”).

-Benefit and non-benefits eligible Classified Employees, Non-Classified Employees, Faculty, and any other employee positions of the West Virginia University Board of Governors (collectively “faculty and staff”) will be eligible for the benefits outlined in this plan.
+Fully vaccinated benefit and non-benefits eligible Classified Employees, Non-Classified Employees, Faculty, and any other non-student employee positions of the West Virginia University Board of Governors (collectively “faculty and staff”) will be eligible for the benefits outlined in this plan.

-Student employees, federal work study, or graduate student assistants (i.e., teaching assistants, research assistants, service assistants) will not be eligible for the benefits outlined in this plan.
+Unvaccinated or not fully vaccinated benefit and non-benefits eligible faculty and staff, as well as student employees, federal work study, or graduate student assistants (i.e., teaching assistants, research assistants, service assistants) are not eligible for the additional benefits outlined in this plan.

 Duration, Alignment and Interpretation:

 This plan will remain in place until the emergency has ended or ninety (90) calendar days from implementation, whichever occurs first.
-The President will secure additional approval from the Board of Governors if the plan requires extension beyond ninety (90) calendar days.
+The President or his/her designee will secure additional approval from the Board of Governors if the plan requires extension beyond ninety (90) calendar days.

 As necessary, this plan may be modified to align with any federal or state legislation, regulation, declaration, executive order or other authoritative document.